 -Donkey kickbacks– for this I try to use ankle weights and resistance bands when possible (100 on each side so I do two reps of 50 on each leg)

 -Fire hydrants (two reps of 50)

 -Lunges (5 sets of 20)

 -Hip raises (placing a weight on your stomach, do 4 sets of 25)

 I either use kettle bells or a bar (20-30 kg) but using dumbbells is equally good.
-When possible, using a stair master will activate the same muscles following this routine.
+When possible, using a stair master will help activate the glutes beforehand..